LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs: Methods

-Therefore, we should try sampling a new arm if and only if $\mathbb{E}_{add} > \mathbb{E}_{T}(\mathcal{P})$.
-To evaluate this, we must find a suitable method to estimate the new arm's success rate $p_{new}$, and determine the estimated value of a Thompson Sampling rollout.
-We model the distribution of arm success rates as a beta distribution.
-However, directly fitting a beta distribution to the observed arm success rates is challenging, as we only have a small number of arms (as few as two).
-Instead, we leverage the fact that we have an estimated success rate distribution for each arm, and fit the new arm prior to these existing success rate distributions.
+Therefore, we should try sampling a new annotation if and only if $\mathbb{E}_{add} > \mathbb{E}_{T}(\mathcal{P})$.
+To evaluate this, we must find a suitable method to estimate the new annotation's success rate $p_{new}$, and determine the estimated value of a Thompson Sampling rollout.
+We model the distribution of annotation success rates as a beta distribution.
+However, directly fitting a beta distribution to the observed arm success rates is challenging, as we only have a small number of annotations (as few as two).
+Instead, we leverage the fact that we have an estimated success rate distribution for each annotation, and fit the new arm prior to these existing success rate distributions.
 Formally, this means finding the beta distribution parameters $\hat{\alpha}$ and $\hat{\beta}$ that satisfy: